Online Engineering Programs in New York

 NY-Based Online Master’s Degrees in Engineering

-While a bachelor’s degree allows individuals to begin working in the field of engineering at the entry level, a master’s degree is often necessary to expand one’s career, allowing graduates to take on greater responsibilities and higher pay, as well.
+While a bachelor’s degree allows individuals to begin working in the field of engineering at the entry-level, a master’s degree is often necessary to expand one’s career, allowing graduates to take on greater responsibilities and higher pay, as well.
 In addition, a master’s degree allows students to develop a level of knowledge and expertise in their field that is more comprehensive and specialized.
-Here are three standout online master’s degree programs based in NY:
+Here are five standout online master’s degree programs based in NY:

-Master’s of Science in Industrial Engineering – New York University
+Master of Science in Energy Management – New York Institute of Technology

 Associate of Science in Computer Science – Jamestown Community College